helene-nguyen/python-band-name-generator/README.md

 Learning Python - Band name generator

 This is the first repo of Python journey.

-Day 1 of learning Python: starting with basics functions
+Session 1 of learning Python: starting with basics functions.

 ## Versions